6.1: How Enzymes Work

 A Note on Asymmetric Catalysis/Organocatalysis

 One important feature of enzyme catalysis is that they catalyze reactions in which only one enantiomer is produced.
 That is, the synthesis is asymmetric.
 This is typically a consequence of the asymmetric enzyme (itself chiral) binding only one enantiomer as a reactant and/or the imposition of steric restrictions on the possible reactions of the bound substrate.
-L-Pro alone can act as such an asymmetric catalyst in an aldol condensation reaction.
+L-Pro alone can act as an asymmetric catalyst in an aldol condensation reaction.
 Figure \(\PageIndex{27}\):

-The enzyme triose phosphate isomerase catalyzes an asymmetric reaction, in which only one enantiomer of glyceraldehyde-3-phosphate is produced from the achiral dihydroxyacetone phosphate.
+The enzyme triose phosphate isomerase catalyzes an asymmetric reaction in which only one enantiomer of glyceraldehyde-3-phosphate is produced from the achiral dihydroxyacetone phosphate.
 Figure \(\PageIndex{28}\) shows this enantiospecific reaction.

 Figure \(\PageIndex{28}\): Reaction catalyzed by triose phosphate isomerase